RAJ8910/Agentic_EmailBot/README.md

 - 📚 **RAG-Based General Queries**
   Answers general insurance-related questions using Retrieval-Augmented Generation (RAG) from internal documents.

-- 🧠 **Context-Aware Auto-Replies**
-  Generates replies by understanding the full email thread and maintaining conversation context.

 - 😠 **Sentiment & Tone Detection**
   Detects urgency or negative sentiment in customer messages and prioritizes accordingly if the task fails.